ronenfe/outlook-unified-inbox/README.md

 - Emails are **copied** (not moved) from each inbox into the unified folder
 - The unified folder can be in any account or a local PST
 - Works with any number of accounts (Exchange, IMAP, POP3)
+- The periodic sweep stops scanning an inbox as soon as it hits an already-synced email — if you manually delete emails from the unified folder they will not be re-synced on the next sweep (only future new arrivals are caught via `ItemAdd`)
 - Requires macros to be enabled: File → Options → Trust Center → Macro Settings → Enable all macros